Larsg7/jaogll/README.md

 ## Dependencies

-You need to have SDL2, OpenGL, GLEW and C++11 installed.
+You need to have SDL2, OpenGL, GLM, GLEW and C++11 installed.

 ## Installation